WltrH/WltrH/README.md

-- 👋 Hi, I’m @WltrH
+- 👋 Hi there, I’m @WltrH
-- 👀 I’m interested in blockchain development
+- 👀 I’m a Manager IT interested in blockchain development
-- 🌱 I’m currently learning NodeJS, Python, Solidity, truffle, Hardhat and another language
+- 🌱 I’m currently learning NodeJS, Python, Solidity, truffle and another language
 - 💞️ I’m looking to collaborate on smartcontract project
 - 📫 How to reach me wltrhrng@gmail.com